Skip to Content

 6. Guillaume Delisle 1745 Historical Africa

-Guillaume Delisle was a well known French cartographer.
+Guillaume Delisle was a well-known French cartographer.
 Like many cartographers of his day, Delisle did not travel with the explorers.
-He drew maps in his office, relying on a variety of data.
+He drew maps in his office, relying on various data.

-The quality of his maps depended on his well-connected network of friends and family to provide him first-hand accounts of their travels.
+The quality of his maps depended on his well-connected network of friends and family, who provided him with first-hand accounts of their travels.
 This gave him an advantage over his competitors.

-Being a member of the Académie, also kept him current with recent discoveries, especially in astronomy and measurement.
+Being a member of the Académie also kept him updated on recent discoveries, especially in astronomy and measurement.

 1745 Antique map of the African Continent